-On April 25, 2023, we executed a Memorandum of Understanding, or MoU, with a contract manufacturer, or the CMO, for the active pharmaceutical ingredient, or API for Niyad.
-The MoU provides us with a secured supply of nafamostat API on an exclusive basis outside of all Asian countries for our request for Emergency Use Authorization, or EUA, submitted to the FDA in April 2023, and for our planned registrational study for Niyad later this year.
-The MoU also provides us access to the CMOs drug master file, or DMF for the nafamostat API.
+On April 25, 2023, we executed a Memorandum of Understanding, or MoU, with a contract manufacturer, or the CMO, for the active pharmaceutical ingredient, or API, for Niyad.
+The MoU provides us with a secured supply of nafamostat API on an exclusive basis outside of all Asian countries for our planned registrational study for Niyad later this year.
+The MoU also provides us access to the CMOs drug master file, or DMF, for the nafamostat API.
 AcelRx and the CMO are required to use good faith efforts to execute a Master Supply Agreement, or MSA, with exclusivity outside of Asian countries, which will ensure a long-term supply of nafamostat API.
-The MoU requires that we make payments to the CMO based on the achievement of four separate milestones: (a) execution of the MoU, (b) receipt of an EUA from the FDA, (c) an approved Pre-Market Application, or PMA, from the FDA, and (d) execution of the MSA.
+The MoU requires that we make payments to the CMO based on the achievement of four separate milestones: (a) execution of the MoU, (b) receipt of an EUA from the FDA, (c) an approved PMA from the FDA, and (d) execution of the MSA.
 The MoU is considered legally binding on both parties.

 On April 27, 2023, we submitted a request for EUA for Niyad and responded to previous questions outlined by the FDA in a prior submission made by Lowell.
 Our submission included information on the active pharmaceutical ingredient and finished drug product, including stability testing data and a process validation protocol for Niyad, amongst other items requested by the FDA.
+On September 22, 2023, the FDA notified us that due to the volume of EUA requests the FDA has received, the FDA has determined that review of the Niyad EUA is not a priority and has therefore declined to issue an EUA for Niyad at this time pursuant to the FDA's current prioritization of EUA requests.
+In the notice letter, the FDA encouraged us to continue to assess clinical development of the Niyad device.
+We plan to initiate a registrational study of Niyad later this year and anticipate submitting a PMA application for Niyad to the FDA in the second half of 2024.

 On July 20, 2023, we closed the private placement of common stock, pre-funded warrants and common warrants for aggregate gross proceeds to us of \$10.0 million, before deducting the placement agent's fees and other offering expenses payable by us, with an additional potential \$16.3 million upon the exercise of the common warrants, which include an acceleration feature should the Company achieve certain performance milestones.
-Refer to Note 10, "Subsequent Events" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.
+Refer to Note 7, "Stockholders' Equity" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.